basho-labs/little_riak_book/en/02-concepts.md

 Datatypes will never return conflicts.
 This is an important claim to make, because as a developer, you get all of the benefits of dealing with a simple value, with all of the benefits of a distributed, available system.
 You don't have to think about handling conflicts.
 It would be like a version control system where (*git*, *svn*, etc) where you never had to merge code---the VCS simply *knew* what you wanted.

 How this all works is beyond the scope of this document.
 Under the covers it's implemented by something called [CRDTs](http://docs.basho.com/riak/2.0.0/theory/concepts/crdts/) \(Conflict-free Replicated Data Types).
-What's important to note is that Riak supports four datatypes: *map*, *set*, *counter*, *flag* (a binary value).
+What's important to note is that Riak supports four datatypes: *map*, *set*, *counter*, *flag* (a boolean value).
 Best of all, maps can nest arbitrarily, so you can create a map whose values are sets, counters, or even other maps.
 It also supports plain string values called *register*s.

 We'll see how to use datatypes in the next chapter.